Art nouveau, Arts and crafts

 Camelot House: This residential building was built in 1939 and stands on Camden Park Road, Camden, London.
 Dated 7th September 1939.
 The key is hallmarked for London 1938 with the date 1939 formed in a square within the finial fretwork.

-Montague Tibbles: Montague Tibbles was socialist councillor on the St Pancras Council who died suddenly in 1937.
+Montague Tibbles [Now sold]: Montague Tibbles was socialist councillor on the St Pancras Council who died suddenly in 1937.
 This massive residential development, on Prince of Wales Road and Queens Crescent, Kentish Town, London, was clearly named after him when completed in 1939.
 It was renamed Penshurst at some point post 1945 and stands to this day.
 Dated 7th November 1939.
 The key is hallmarked for London 1939 with the date 1939 formed in a rectangle within the finial fretwork.

 The architect for all of these buildings was Albert John Thomas (1876-1964-see images, shown at the foundation stone ceremony of St Pancras Town Hall).
 He was a highly regarded architect most noted for spending much of his career as the senior assistant architect for the mighty Sir Edwin Lutyens (1902-32).
 Thomas must have got to know the Birmingham Guild when working for Lutyens who gave the Guild a number of important commissions.
 The Guild made the “staircase ballustrades, railings and bronze doors” [original published list of contractors] for St Pancras Town Hall and no doubt for the other two buildings also, and would therefore have been a natural choice to design and make the ceremonial keys.